 Who d’you think you are, a rock and roll star?

 For what seems like all of 2025, our Instagram feeds have been a swirling torrent of bucket-hatted Manchester laddishness.
 Those Oasis lads against the world have eventually morphed two middle aged brothers against divorce settlement-driven poverty.
 Aw-yeah.
 And in what feels like an implausible bit of retconning, it seems that America wants me to believe it was huge for Oasis all along.
-This latter surprise twist is perhaps a reflection of the enduring resonance of yer actual rock stars – Beady Eye may not have been much up to much, but on them tunes, our kid’s still got it, yeah?
+This latter surprise twist is perhaps a reflection of the enduring resonance of yer actual rock stars – Beady Eye may not have set the world ablaze, but on them tunes, our kid’s still got it, yeah?

 Rock stardom has always been something of a consensual delusion.
 The makeup eventually smears or won’t remain applied at all.
 (Don’t ask about my once all-too-close encounter with an Autumn years Johnny Halliday.)
 The waistlines aren’t telegraphing heroin chic like in the hey day.
 And the dressing up, the airs and graces, the ridiculous behaviour are non-negotiable parts of the deal – like them or not.
 If the star of the band doesn’t behave strangely or take themselves incredibly seriously, why should we foist our interest on them?
 The Gallaghers early blend of oafish menace and hooky sparkle was perfect in the nineties.
 If anyone could be cocaine brand ambassadors when the nation needed them most, it was our Noel and Liam.